Lombiq/NodeJs-Extensions/Lombiq.NodeJs.Extensions/Docs/Styles.md

 > ℹ This option only works when using Node.js Extensions from a submodule, **not** from the NuGet package.

 In order to use a global _.stylelintrc.js_ file for your whole solution, you can instruct Node.js Extensions to create that file in the location specified by the MSBuild property `<NodeJsExtensionsGlobalStylelintConfigurationDirectory>`.
-This property is easiest added in a _Directory.Build.props_ file in your solution's root directory as follows:
+This property is easiest to add in a _Directory.Build.props_ file in your solution's root directory as follows:

 ```xml
 <NodeJsExtensionsGlobalStylelintConfigurationDirectory>$(MSBuildThisFileDirectory)</NodeJsExtensionsGlobalStylelintConfigurationDirectory>